 Each child is different.
 No one person can tell you how to choose a preschool for your child.
 Research all of your options to make sure you find the best fit.
 Look at all of the preschools — traditional and nontraditional — around you, ask your questions and put together a list of pros and cons.
 You might find a couple great options or one preschool that stands out as a great fit.

 If you live in or near Cedar Park, Texas, you have an excellent option to consider.
-Schedule a visit at the Sapientia Montessori School and see firsthand why parents love the hands-on learning style of Montessori schools.
+Schedule a visit at the Sapientia Montessori School and see firsthand why parents love the hands-on learning style our Montessori program.